satindersingh472/myride_api/readMe.md

 ## `Get`
-It will display all the bookings associated with a passenger. so, the passenger can get all its upcoming and past bookings.(the date feature will be coming soon...)
+It will display all the bookings associated with a passenger. so, the passenger can get all its upcoming and past bookings. <br>

 **Required Headers** <br>
 ```